understanding-the-connected-home/book/privacy.md

 How this will workable within the context of aggregated data, big data sets, and shared data will have to be seen.

-**Data portability**
 In addition to data deletion, to give users control over their data and how it is used all connected home services should be built with data portability in mind.
-How to implement this is to be determined on a case-by-case basis, but users should at all times be able to move their data into and out a service - this means easy-to-access export functionality as much as strict adoption of standards.
+How to implement this is to be determined on a case-by-case basis, but users should at all times be able to move their personal data into and out a service - this means easy-to-access export functionality as much as strict adoption of standards.